 Heart Resources, LLC has set fees based on the costs to provide services including computer equipment, online and document software fees, website, professional development, memberships, and credentialing fees, along with a reasonable salary (35% payroll tax rate and business fees).

-FYI: Most states have similar fundraising counsel rules and regulations.
+FYI: Many states have similar fundraising counsel rules and regulations.
 If grant proposal writing for foundation and corporate grant applications is requested by an organization outside of Pennsylvania, it is highly likely that the state in which it is headquartered, and every state where potential funders are located, will require registration costing hundreds of dollars.
-As an alternative, our Grant Train-Coach-Mentor Program teaches staff, interns, and/or volunteers to prepare proposals and provides editorial feedback.
+As an alternative, our Grant Train-Coach-Mentor Service teaches staff, interns, and/or volunteers to prepare proposals and provides editorial feedback.

 How to Start Receiving Services: